oat-sa/taohub-articles/forge/Bt26tag2.md

 ### Varnish commands

-The main Varnish-related commands are varnishtop and varnishstat:\
+The main Varnish-related commands are varnishtop and varnishstat:<br/>

-- varnishtop gives regular feedbacks about backend server status (healthy, sick, back healthy, went sick).\
+- varnishtop gives regular feedbacks about backend server status (healthy, sick, back healthy, went sick).<br/>

 - varnishstat is a real-time monitoring and statistics tool.
-The main values to monitor are probably the hitrate and hitrate average values.\
+The main values to monitor are probably the hitrate and hitrate average values.<br/>

 varnishlog and varnishhist are complementary commands.

 ### Logging with Varnish

 By default, Varnish logging is disabled.
-To enable it, set to the VARNISHNCSA\_ENABLED attribute from 0 to 1 in /etc/default/varnishncsa.\
+To enable it, set to the VARNISHNCSA\_ENABLED attribute from 0 to 1 in /etc/default/varnishncsa.<br/>

 To reload the logging configuration, use the command:

     service varnishncsa reload

-The default log file path will be located at /var/log/varnish/varnishncsa.log.\
+The default log file path will be located at /var/log/varnish/varnishncsa.log.<br/>

-To get a more detailed logging, especially in a multiple backend configuration, a custom logging helps us to know who serves a given client.\
+To get a more detailed logging, especially in a multiple backend configuration, a custom logging helps us to know who serves a given client.<br/>

 A good example of an exhaustive log configuration is given [here](http://giantdorks.org/alain/workaround-for-broken-varnishncsa-logging-due-to-shell-mishandling-of-spaces-in-log_format-variables/).

 Constraints